DavesCodeMusings/raspberry-cobbler/docs/phase3.md

 We can see the mounted filesystems now, but the network configuration and system time is still not right.

 In the next phase, we should work on the start-up scripts so the file system mounting and other things can happen automatically.

+In the immortal words of James Brown counting up to the break in The Funky Drummer...
+[1, 2, 3, 4, Hit it!](phase4.md)